RamboRogers/mis/README.md

 ![alt text](mis_title.png)
-# Make It So
+# Make It So 🖖

 A command-line interface for the Make It So agent.

-Install on your machine!
+This is a free alpha release.
+If you have any feedback, please let me know!

+Make it So allows for you to issue orders to your computer.
+The idea was to make a textual interface resebmling how you would interact with the main computer on the Star Trek series.

+## Installs on Your Machine in Seconds ⚡

-### Apple Silicon (M1/M2/M3)
+### Apple Silicon (M1/M2/M3) 🍎

 Copy paste the following into your terminal: